 This ranks dark roast coffee at the bottom of the pile in terms of caffeine content.
 While some coffee lovers enjoy a bold and bitter cup of dark roast coffee, this coffee blend is actually giving you the least caffeine jolt per sip.

-And that’s the dark secret of dark roast — the most bitterness does not equal the most caffeine.
+And that’s the dark truth about dark roast — the most bitterness does not equal the most caffeine.
+Quite the opposite.

 Strongest Brewing Method

 Determining the strongest brewing method sounds simple, but there are a few variables to consider.